Skip to content

 from paralex import paralex_factory

-package = paralex_factory("Vulcan Verbal Paradigms", {"forms": {"path": "vulcan_v_forms.csv"}})
+package = paralex_factory("french Verbal Paradigms", {"forms": {"path": "french_v_forms.csv"}}, languages_iso639=fra)